ubaldot/defrecs/README.md

 The chosen language is C.

 The best way to play with this framework is to look at the examples.
-The theoretical part that applies to all the examples is in the following of this `README` file.
+The theoretical part that serve as basis for all the examples are based is discussed in the reminder of this `README` file.

 # Requirements